June 17, 2016 Tanglewood concert review by Dave Read

 Dolly Parton’s Pure & Simple tour

 Ms. Parton’s Pure & Simple tour is organized around a CD, to be released in August, which contains a suite of love songs she wrote to celebrate her fiftieth wedding anniversary.
 Love seems to be Dolly Parton’s organizing principle, and much of her patter relates to her love of her own family, her childhood home in the Great Smoky Mountains of Tennessee, and then to the family all of us comprise.
 After that, she talks alot about her rhinestone costumes and her boobs.
 But perhaps the most remarkable thing she talked about is the Imagination Library, which she established in 1995 for the benefit of children in her childhood home, as a tribute to her illiterate father.
-Since then, it has given 100,000,000 books children.
+Since then, it has given away 100,000,000 books, many to children.